MI-AFP/tutorials/tutorials/07_test-doc-debug.md

 ## Task assignment

-The homework to practice testing, and writing project documentation is in repository [MI-AFP/hw07](https://github.com/MI-AFP/hw07).
+The homework to practice IO (again), testing, and writing project documentation is in repository [MI-AFP/hw07](https://github.com/MI-AFP/hw07).

 ## Further reading